Etiology of Scabies

 Scabies is caused by the mite Sarcoptes scabiei var. hominis, an obligate human parasite that lives in burrowed tunnels in the stratum corneum.
 Scabies is easily transmitted from person to person through physical contact; animal and fomite transmission probably also occurs.
 The primary risk factor is crowded conditions (as in schools, shelters, barracks, and some households); there is no clear association with poor hygiene.

-For unknown reasons, crusted scabies is more common among immunosuppressed patients (eg, those with HIV infection, hematologic cancer, chronic corticosteroid or other immunosuppressant use), patients with severe physical disabilities or intellectual disability, and Australian Aborigines.
-Infestations occur worldwide.
+For unknown reasons, crusted scabies is more common among patients who are immunosuppressed (eg, those with HIV infection, hematologic cancer, chronic corticosteroid or other immunosuppressant use), patients with severe physical disabilities or intellectual disability, and Australian Aborigines.
+Infestations occur worldwide (1 Etiology reference Scabies is an infestation of the skin with the mite Sarcoptes scabiei.
+Scabies causes intensely pruritic lesions with erythematous papules and burrows in web spaces, wrists, waistline... read more ).
 Patients in warm climates develop small erythematous papules with few burrows.
 Severity is related to the patient’s immune status, not geography.

 The primary symptom of scabies is intense pruritus, classically worse at night, although that timing is not specific to scabies.